Managing Student Employees in Your Workplace

 Student employees benefit from feedback about their work performance.
 Although official performance evaluations are not required by HR for student employees, supervisors may use their discretion to provide performance feedback to their student employees as an informal discussion or through a written appraisal format.
 Supervisors may use or modify appraisal forms in use at PSU, including the template provided on the Policies, Contracts, and Forms page.
 The general guidelines provided for employee performance management may also be used for student employees.

 There are many methods of rewarding student employees.
 Simple gestures such as a hand-written note of praise or treating a student employee to lunch can carry far more weight than a pay increase.
 Some departments on campus have recognized students as “employees of the month” while others host potlucks or pizza parties.

 Hats Off – A Tribute to Student Employees - PSU formally recognizes student employees at the annual Hats Off event.
 The reception typically occurs in April.
 Departments are encouraged to nominate their outstanding students to be PSU’s Student Employee of the Year.
 Typically, the nomination form is available in January and due in mid-February.
 All student employees are invited and the event is a great opportunity to thank student employees for their contributions to the University.

 Student Employment Records and Retention

 - Recruitment records need to be retained for 3 years.
 Departments must ensure that official documents such as performance evaluations are sent to HR to be filed in the student’s official personnel file.

 - Supervisors should not keep copies of medical documentation for student employees.
-Forward any copies of medical documentation provided by student employees to Kristin Smith, Leaves Manager, in HR.
+Forward any copies of medical documentation provided by student employees to HR.